iammukeshm/CleanArchitecture.WebApi/README.md

 An Implementation of Clean Architecture with ASP.NET Core 3.1 WebApi.
 With this Open-Source BoilerPlate Template, you will get access to the world of Loosely-Coupled and Inverted-Dependency Architecture in ASP.NET Core 3.1 WebApi with a lot of best practices.

+Check out the [Project Page](https://www.codewithmukesh.com/project/clean-architecture-with-aspnet-core-webapi/) to learn more about this Open Source Project.

 ## Releases

 v1.0-preview - [Download the first Preview here](https://github.com/iammukeshm/CleanArchitecture.WebApi/releases/tag/v1.0-preview)